 21st Century Community Learning Centers provide academic enrichment opportunities during non-school hours for children.
 The programs provide a safe environment for academics, particularly for math, language arts, and reading through enrichment.
-The focus is on embedded learning through real-world projects and activities.
+The focus is on embedded learning through real-world projects and activities; to supplement day school in order to help children be successful in school and in life.
 The program is open to all students for registration, but is voluntary and serves a target number of students.
 Therefore, there may be a waiting list.
 The purpose is to provide activities that improve academic achievement, offer enrichment designed to reinforce and complement the regular school curriculum, and provide opportunities for families to be actively engaged in their child's education.
 The centers expose lower income or lower performing students to opportunities and activities that would not normally be afforded to them.
 For students who have not been successful in the regular school day, more of the same is not likely to produce success.
 21st Century Community Learning Center activities are often multi-disciplinary and designed to help students enjoy sessions where they simultaneously learn and master skills that have been giving them difficulty, and translate this into improvement in the regular school day.
+Therefore, connection and communication with school day staff and data is vital.
 Walton County School District operates ten 21st Century Community Learning Center sites, grades K-12.
 Measurable goals and objectives are set and include improvement in test and classroom grades, improvement in behavior, improvement in class participation, and family satisfaction with the program.
-Participating students will receive a healthy snack and transportation home each day.
+We offer parents numerous opportunities to participate in literacy events to learn ways to help their child succeed in school.
+Participating students also receive a healthy snack (plus lunch in the summer) and transportation home is available each day.